-A text file is a computer file that is stored entirely as text in a human-readable form.
+A plain text file is a computer file that is stored entirely as text in a human-readable form.
 A text document or .txt file created with a plain text editor such as Notepad or EditPad is stored in that way.
-On the other hand, a document created with Microsoft Word is stored in a proprietary binary format.
-If you open an MS Word document in a plain text editor, you will see a whole bunch of gooblydook interspersed with the text that you actually typed into Word.
+On the other hand, a document created with Microsoft Word is stored in a binary format.
+If you open a DOCX file in a plain text editor, you will see only garbage.

 Not all text files are alike, though.
 Computers deal with numbers, not with characters.
 When you save a text file, each character is mapped to a number, and the numbers are stored on disk.
 Different character mappings or code pages are used for different language and scripts.
 Since different computer manufacturers had different ideas about how to create character mappings, there’s a wide variety of legacy character mappings.

-While most Windows grep and search tools only support text files saved with a Windows code page or Unicode, PowerGREP supports all character sets that have or ever had any importance, including Unicode (UTF-8, UTF-16 and UTF-32), all Windows code pages, all ISO-8859 character sets (used by Linux), most legacy MS-DOS, PC DOS, and classic MacOS code pages, ECBDIC (used by IBM mainframes), KOI8 (popular in Russia and CIS countries), and a variety of other specialized code pages.
+While most Windows grep and search tools only support text files saved with a Windows code page or Unicode, PowerGREP supports all character sets that have or ever had any importance, including Unicode (UTF-8, UTF-16 and UTF-32), all Windows code pages, all ISO-8859 character sets (often used on Linux in the past), most legacy MS-DOS, PC DOS, and classic MacOS code pages, ECBDIC (used by IBM mainframes), KOI8 (popular in Russia and CIS countries), the many Vietnamese encodings, and a variety of other specialized code pages.
 PowerGREP can read and write all these encodings.
 So you can search through, make replacements in, collect matches from, and write results to files in any encoding that your other software may be using or expecting.

 There are four ways to see PowerGREP in action: